Village activities are beginning to revive as covid restrictions lift. Please check all details at source before making assumptions.

-Twice a year the market is held at Elm Farm: the Christmas market in December, and a summer market in June/July.
+A larger Christmas market is held in December, and a summer market in June/July.
 These markets stay open longer (10am to 2.30pm) and there are many more stalls, as well as refreshments and children's activities.
 The summer market usually spreads outside.

 The community market has its own Facebook page which advertises upcoming specialities.

 If you're interested in taking a stall at any of the markets contact Lanie Allen.